inher/inher.github.io/_posts/2019-05-25-Herpetology-Course-Announcement.md

 crocodiles and other herpetofauna that inhabits our region.
 The course includes field visits on weekends for first hand primer and presentations covering variety of topics from identification to evolution.
 The course is open to all and will be conducted between 25th June - 14th July 2019 at S.N.D.T.
-Campus, Pune.
+Campus, Nal stop, Pune.
 keysubtext:
 background-img: bpvmk.jpg
 teaser-img: lizard_padhye.jpg